SALT Website Homepage Header Image.png

 We believe that Jesus can remain center stage in our lives as we utilize our artistic gifts.

-The focus of our mission includes not only our audiences, but also the community of artists who bring our performances to life.
+The focus of our mission includes not only our audiences but also the community of artists who bring our performances to life.

-Show Venue: Crossroads Nazarene Church in Milton, PA
+Show Venue: Crossroads Nazarene Church, Milton, PA

 ARSENIC & OLD LACE